dcl-2017-04/curriculum/docs/workflow-rmarkdown.md

 As you start to write more code, it's a good idea to be a little thoughtful about your use of RMarkdown.

-As well as this units readig, make sure you know what each of the following keyboard shortcuts do:
+As well as the reading, make sure you know what each of the following keyboard shortcuts do:

 * Cmd/Ctrl + Enter